 Basti Basti Parbat Parbat – Railway Platform (1955)

-The credits of the film roll as the train moves and the railway lines are left behind.
-It is a wanderer’s song sung by Mohd Rafi, Music by Madan Mohan and lyrics by Sahir Ludhianvi.
+The credits of the film rolls as the train moves and the railway lines are left behind.
+It is a wanderer’s song sung by Mohd Rafi, Music by Madan Mohan, and lyrics by Sahir Ludhianvi.

 Hai Apna Dil to Awara – Solva Saal (1958)